 How it works: Our meetings have been approved by our landlords to move indoors, but we will be continuing to combine the Zoom meeting with the “in person” meeting.
 We have space for 16 people in two rooms at the Wednesday night meeting (8 people per room), and do not yet know how many persons the Monday night meeting room can safely hold.
 More will be revealed.
 No donation at this time.

-OLD BUSINESS:
+OLD BUSINESS

-a.)

-b.)

-C.)
+None

 NEW BUSINESS: